busyboy77/bitnami-elk-stack/README.md

 ```

-# Run through loop to generate certs for all componenets -- also generate SSLs
+# Run through loop to generate certs for all components -- also generate SSLs

 ```
 for DNAME  in ingest data coordinating master